-5.10.1 Academic Requirements
+5.9.1 Academic Requirements

-The topic specialization is an integrated sequence (at least 8 credit hours) of courses beyond those constituting basic academic requirements for the MA-SLP degree in the Speech and Hearing Science graduate program.
+The topic specialization is an integrated sequence (at least 8 credit hours) of courses beyond those constituting basic academic requirements for the MA-SLP degree program.
 Usually, students design their own specializations.
-Participation in courses offered by other departments is encouraged, but all courses must be taken while the student is enrolled in the department's graduate program.
+Participation in courses offered by other departments is encouraged, but all courses must be taken while the student is enrolled in the Department's graduate program.
 A portion of the requirement may also be fulfilled by independent study in an area in Speech and Hearing Science not ordinarily contained within available courses.
 The topic specialization option requires:

-5.11.1.1 Course Requirements
+5.9.1.1 Course Requirements

-At least 8 credit hours of coursework beyond those constituting basic academic requirements for the MA-SLP degree in the Speech and Hearing Science graduate program.
+At least 8 credit hours of coursework beyond those constituting basic academic requirements for the MA-SLP degree.
 A student must be registered for at least 3 credits the term in which graduation is expected; one of these credits will be related to preparation for the poster presentation (see 5.11.2.1 below).

-5.11.1.2 Plan of study
+5.9.1.2 Plan of Study